The Ways in Which a Second Passport Can Help

 Becoming a citizen of specific countries gives you additional perks that you don’t receive as a US citizen.
 For example, countries such as Russia and Brazil don’t extradite their own people.

-One of the greatest benefits of a second passport is that your unborn children also receive its benefits.
+One of the greatest benefits of a second passport is that your unborn children also receive these benefits.

 If you’re someone who is looking to take advantage of a thriving business environment in a foreign land, having a second passport can be very useful.
 Before you do apply for a passport, be sure to do your research on the benefits each country offers prior to you beginning your application process.